Tips and Advice

 Prime and near-prime borrowers pay more.
 And subprime and deep subprime applicants pay significantly more — if they get approved.

 Again, note that these are averages and the credit buckets are fairly large and general.
 And these interest rates are for credit cards.
 Personal loan providers generally charge lower interest rates than credit card issuers for the same credit grade.
-Individual personal lenders can have over 20 credit tiers, and their personal loan interest rates can range between 5 and 40 percent.
+Individual personal lenders can have over 20 credit tiers, and their personal loan interest rates can range between 5% and 40%.

 Term